tagawa/maison-hina/en/setup.md

 ## Software

-Video capture is handled by `rpicam-vid`.
-For streaming we use [MediaMTX](https://github.com/bluenviron/mediamtx).
+Video capture and encoding uses GStreamer (`gst-launch-1.0` with `libcamerasrc`).
+The stream is sent via RTMP to [MediaMTX](https://github.com/bluenviron/mediamtx), which re-serves it as an RTSP stream on the local network.
+We chose this setup so we can watch the stream on the local network and stream to YouTube at the same time, with relatively low overhead.
+One of the priorities is keeping the temperature low!

+The colour mode is slightly desaturated because the infrared LEDs create a bright purple image, even on their lowest brightness.

+A snapshot is taken from the RTSP stream every 30 seconds.
+Later, we use ImageMagick to compare frames and pick out the ones where something changed — such as a bird entering or leaving the box.

-We considered motion detection software such as Motion, but it doesn't work well with the current OS (Trixie), so we don't use it.
+We considered motion detection software such as Motion, but it doesn't work well with the current OS (Trixie) so we don't use it.

 ## Streaming